NelisW/my3D-Trium/building/Trium-build.md

 Carefully inspect the electronics boards for the following:

 - Bent pins (all pins must be perfectly straight and perpendicular to the PCB).
-Use a long-nose plier to carefully bend them back.
+Use a long-nose pliers to carefully bend them back.

 <img src="images/defect02.jpg" width="500">
 - Check for short circuits between pins.
 In the picture below solder bridges appear to short tracks and pins; note however that the solder bridge is on top of the conformal coating, so it will not result in a short.
-If you do have shorts carefully remove and if necessary reflow the solder.
+If you do have shorts carefully remove and if necessary re-flow the solder.

 <img src="images/defect03.jpg" width="500">
 - Check for broken tracks.
 Hairline cracks are very hard to spot, obviously broken tracks such as caused by scratches are easier to spot